When Does Static Willingness to Pay Mislead? A Framework for Dynamic Hedonic Valuation: Introduction

+Methodologically, the paper contributes to two nonparametric RP literatures that have developed separately: tests of preferences over characteristics \citep{blow_revealed_2008} and RP analyses of intertemporal dependence \citep{crawford_habits_2010}, both rooted in the foundational work of \citet{afriat_construction_1967}, \citet{diewert_afriat_1973}, and \citet{varian_nonparametric_1982}.
+I build on these tools to answer a valuation question that neither literature addresses on its own: when do observed prices and choices support a dynamic interpretation of WTP for characteristics?
+Answering this question requires both a goods-to-characteristics price representation and intertemporal rationalisability at the implied shadow prices.
+Static hedonic RP tests and dynamic goods-based RP tests therefore arise as limiting cases, but the interaction between the two restrictions is the object of interest.
+This interaction yields a novel taxonomy of empirical failure and tractable diagnostics for its severity.

-The framework is also distinct from models of inventory behaviour and stockpiling in consumer demand \citep{hendel_sales_2006}.
-In such models, observed persistence arises from intertemporal substitution and storage under time-separable preferences.
-By contrast, habit formation in my setting operates through state dependence in utility over characteristics, so past consumption directly shifts the marginal valuation of current and future consumption.
-In purchase data, however, applying this distinction requires a maintained link between observed purchases and the underlying consumption state.
+Finally, the framework is distinct from models of inventory behaviour and stockpiling in consumer demand \citep{hendel_sales_2006}.
+Storage can generate persistence in purchases under time-separable preferences, whereas habit formation in my setting operates through state dependence in the flow utility function over characteristics.
+The empirical framework therefore treats persistence induced by habits as conceptually different from persistence induced by intertemporal substitution, even though distinguishing the two in purchase data requires a maintained link between purchases and the underlying consumption state.

-Taken together, the paper clarifies how intertemporal dependence, dimensionality reduction, and behavioural discipline jointly determine whether hedonic valuation is economically meaningful.
-It shows that while moving to characteristics space imposes demanding structural restrictions, incorporating dynamics can improve the model's ability to capture systematic patterns in behaviour conditional on satisfying those restrictions.
+Taken together, the paper shows when characteristic-based valuation is admissible, and when the resulting valuations require a dynamic rather than static interpretation.
+Moving to characteristics space imposes demanding structural restrictions on the admissible price system; allowing for dynamics changes the set of admissible behavioural patterns and the interpretation of shadow prices conditional on satisfying those restrictions.